wilbowma/Programming-in-Racket/README.md

 Some thoughts on specific features of Racket.
 This is repo mostly for my personal learning.
 I am mostly writing based on different sources that I read to answer my questions.
+However, if any inaccuracies spotted please do report.

 I don't think any of the thoughts here are incorrect (since I am mostly picking up from